kentrikos/terraform-aws-eks/README.md

 This EKS module need the following terraform version to function:
 * Terraform version       `>= 0.12`

-Terraform is coded to use the following versions (fully tested):
+Terraform is coded to use the following versions (tested):
 * Terraform AWS provider  `~> 2.21`
 * Terraform EKS Module    `5.1.0`
 * AWS EKS k8s Version     `1.13`